tpascarella/sr50/docs/equipment/savings-ef.md

 I store my emergency fund in Etherium on a cold wallet.

+## VTSAX

+Index funds are a less aggressive approach, and will still likely yield higher returns than USD Coin, or definitely a savings account at a financial institution.

+## Savings Account / Money Market / USD Coin

+You're being taxed by inflation.

 ## How Much to Keep There

 Reports vary, but generally people recommend a minimum of 3-6 months of expenses, but some say as much as a full year.

 Honestly whatever dollar amount can make you sleep soundly at night is good enough.
 If that's $5000, it's $5000.
 If its $30,000, it's $30,000.
-Its up to you.
+Your pick.

 ## A Good Starting Template